carpentries/maintainer-onboarding/_episodes/02-communicate-contributors.md

 complexity.
 Even when saying no, however, we want to have positive interactions with contributors and let them know that their involvement is valued.
 GitHub's OpenSource Guide on "Best Practices for Maintainers" includes a section on ["learning to say no"](https://opensource.guide/best-practices/#learning-to-say-no).
-They recommend:
+They recommend that you:

 - **Thank them** for their contribution
 - **Explain why it doesn’t fit** into the scope of the project, and offer clear suggestions for improvement, if you’re able.
 Be kind, but firm.